Data Visualization & Communication

 Is this program for me?

-This program is intended for individuals who already hold a master’s degree and have a demonstrated interest in increasing their effectiveness in effectively sharing data.
+This program is intended for individuals who demonstrated interest in increasing their effectiveness in effectively sharing data.
 You do not have to be an alum of the Brown School to apply for consideration.

 This is an online program, with a mix of Zoom class meetings (Friday mornings) and self-paced content, averaging about 5 hours of total effort per week.
 There are modest reading assignments from two texts participants are asked to complete prior to class meetings.
 All texts are included in the program fee.